Geneviève Dulude-De Celles

 Geneviève Dulude-De Celles is a Canadian film director, who received a Canadian Screen Award nomination for Best Director at the 7th Canadian Screen Awards in 2019 for her debut feature film A Colony (Une colonie).

 She previously directed the short film The Cut (La Coupe), which was a nominee for Best Live Action Short Drama at the 3rd Canadian Screen Awards in 2015, and the documentary film Welcome to F.L..
+In 2023 she released the documentary film Days (Les Jours).

+In 2024 she completed production on her second narrative feature film, Petite Rose, slated for release in 2025.

 She was a cofounder of Colonelle Films with Sarah Mannering and Fanny Drew.